Rebilly/api-definitions/WRITING-STYLE.md

 ### Boolean fields

-Use the following format to convey boolean times.
+Use the following format to convey boolean types.

 #### Examples